katacek/actor-send-mail/README.md

 1. Open **Webhooks** tab of the actor/task that you want to monitor.
 2. Set **Event types** to `Run failed` and `Run timed out`.
-3. URL is the RUN endpoint of this actor, just fill your API token - https://api.apify.com/v2/acts/apify~send-mail/runs?token=APIFY_API_TOKEN
+3. **URL** is the RUN API endpoint of this actor, just fill your API token - https://api.apify.com/v2/acts/apify~send-mail/runs?token=APIFY_API_TOKEN
-4. Payload template represents the body that is sent to this actor.
+4. **Payload template** represents the body that is sent to this actor.
 An example below:

 ```
 {